mlomboglia/yt-list/README.md

 ## Comments
 ### listCommentThreads (videoId, nextPageToken)

-List of comment threads of a videoId
+List comment threads of a videoId

 NextPageToken to retrieve the next page of results